 All life on Earth is based on carbon and its compounds.
 Cell components of all creatures contain carbon.
 The cell can take up this basic structural element via organic matter or builds up its own organic matter from scratch, i.e. carbon dioxide.
 Researchers termed the first type of cells heterotrophs and the latter autotrophs.
 All plants, many bacteria and archaea are autotrophs, whereas all animals, including humans, are heterotrophs.
 The autotrophs form the basis for the life of the heterotrophs and all higher life by taking up inorganic carbon to form organic material.

-Now scientists from MARUM and the Max Planck Institute for Marine Microbiology have shown that this is surprisingly not the case: the methane derived carbon is not used as a carbon source.
-“Our growth studies clearly show that the labelled carbon in the methane never showed up in the cell material, but experiments with labelled carbon from carbon dioxide did.
+Now scientists from MARUM and the Max Planck Institute for Marine Microbiology have shown that this is surprisingly not the case: the methane-derived carbon is not used as a carbon source.
+“Our growth studies clearly show that the labeled carbon in the methane never showed up in the cell material, but experiments with labeled carbon from carbon dioxide did.
 It was quite surprising,” says author Matthias Kellermann.
 The archaea in the consortia behave as expected for chemoautotrophs.
-“Archaea and the sulphate reducing bacteria are living closely together in consortia, which grow extremely slowly.
+“Archaea and the sulfate reducing bacteria are living closely together in consortia, which grow extremely slowly.
 And it was only in the newly synthesized cell material that we could find the answer for the question from where the carbon originates,” adds Kai-Uwe Hinrichs, leader of the organic geochemistry group at MARUM.